A Comprehensive Elementor Tutorial for Beginners

-Similarly, if you hover anywhere within a section, you’ll see three buttons appear in the middle of the top border of the section.
-The left one (the plus sign) serves to create another section, the right one (the “X”) lets you delete the existing section, and the middle one (the six dots) serves to bring up the options.
+Similarly, if you hover anywhere within a container, you’ll see three buttons appear in the middle of the top border of the section.
+The left one (the plus sign) serves to create another container, the right one (the “X”) lets you delete the existing one, and the middle one (the six dots) serves to bring up the options.

 If you don’t want to chase those buttons around, a more organized way to access all your elements and their respective options is using the Navigator.
 Bring it up by clicking the second icon from the left in the bottom stripe menu of the Elementor panel.
 Click on any element you find within it, and you will bring up its options in the panel.

-Finally, you can right-click on any of the elements in the editing screen to bring up a menu that includes options ranging from editing the element and duplicating it, to saving it as a template or deleting it.
+Finally, you can right-click on any of the containers in the editing screen to bring up a menu that includes options ranging from editing the container and duplicating it, to saving it as a template or deleting it.